 The referee is another sore point in the game and speedily punishes for the most minor infractions.
 You would be advised to really behave yourself as the slightest error, especially in the penalty box will have the ref brandishing a red or yellow card at you like a wind-up doll.

-While the Legendary difficulty settings makes the defenders utterly efficient, the Easy mode makes them close their eyes sometimes.
+While the Legendary difficulty settings make the defenders utterly efficient, the Easy mode makes them close their eyes sometimes.
 We felt like few players in the defense just walking towards the ball even inside the penalty box.

-Another one is, the letter “R” is not more usable as a control on PC.
-The officials explained that setting the letter as control may conflict some game functions.
+Another one is, the letter “R” is no more usable as a control on PC.
+The officials explained that setting the letter as control may conflict with some game functions.
 That’s not an acceptable excuse.
 Numerous PC players including me use the letters such as W, E, R, S, D, etc. as the primary control options.
 It is extremely difficult to reset your mind to use a different key for controlling your players.
-FIFA team should consider fixing this.
+The FIFA team should consider fixing this.

 - More realistic gameplay